 recommend watching the YouTube video on how to replace the light

 Visit the fixmyoldride.com homepage for more information on what we cover on this website catering to older vehicles.
 Visit the automotive electrical section to find clever solutions to common car problems.
-Finally, if you own a Chevrolet truck you might want to read this article about high failure rates of the engine oil pressure sensor.
+Finally, if you own a GM truck you might want to read this article about Chevrolet truck manifold gasket failure and the high failure rates of the engine oil pressure sensor.

 In a related article we tackle how to restore cloudy headlight lenses.
 If you keep your Chevy truck long enough this becomes yet another problem to deal with.